c3052701/PSP-Work-Diary-Suraiya.Rimu/Week2.md

 I will attempt to finish the use case diagram.

 ## Issues
-I need to discuss with other team members about how we will work on the wirefames of our application.
+I need to discuss how my team and I will collaborate on the wireframes for our project and which tool we will use for this.